-There’s a lot to accomplish, and I’m energized and ready to get to work to represent the best interests of the people of the 43rd Assembly District.
+There is a lot to accomplish, and I’m energized to continue my work for the good people of the 43rd Assembly District.

 Thanks for your support,